tracelarue/wilson/README.md

   - 5, 20 kg digital servos
 - **Power**:
   - 3S, 5200 mAh LiPo battery
+- **Other**:
+  - USB Speaker for responding to the user

-**🎨 Design & Manufacturing:**
+## 🦾🔨 Design & Manufacturing
-I designed every component of Wilson (except the tracks/wheels) in SolidWorks and 3D printed the entire chassis and manipulator at home.
-You can see the design evolution below:

 ![SolidWorks CAD Design](pictures/wilson_solidworks.JPG)
 *SolidWorks CAD Design - The original 3D model*

+I designed every component of Wilson (except the tracks/wheels) in SolidWorks and 3D printed the entire chassis and manipulator at home.

+Wilson was designed with modularity and servicability in mind.
+The head, body, base, and track mounts are all seperate components to allow for easier fixes and design changes down the road.

+All of Wilson's electronic components are mounted internally on a modular rail system.
+This allows for easy removal of components for fixing or upgrading.

-## Simulation & Testing �
+## Simulation & Testing 👨‍💻
 Wilson's simulation leverages both **Gazebo** and **RViz** for an accelerated robotics development workflow:

 ![Gazebo wimulation with Rviz live data visualization](pictures/gazebo_and_rviz.JPG)